 - d ("droplets"): Flaming droplets/particles, possible levels being d0, d1 and d2.

 - a ("acidity"): Acidity and conductivity, with possible levels a1, a2 and a3.

 For the three characteristics s, d and a, the lowest index number indicates the best performance.
 The highest index number stands for "no performance determined" or for not meeting the requirements.

-“ Halogen-free cables have obtained the additional classification s1+a1. ”
+“ Halogen-free cables are those having obtained the additional classification s1+a1. ”

 Combining the 7 performance classes with the additional classification theoretically results in 183 possible fire performance levels, from which the legislator can choose.
 In practice, national legislators have only included a few in their legislation.

-In Belgium, the AREI/RGIE prescribes the following CPR compliant fire performances (Section 4.3.3.
+In Belgium, the new AREI/RGIE 2020 prescribes the following CPR compliant fire performances (Section 4.3.3.
 Fire protection):